 FHA Lender Annual Certifications – Supervised and Nonsupervised Mortgagees

-Proposed for OMB Final Approval
+Proposed for OMB Final Approval (redlines indicate changes since 30-day notice)

-HUD Instructions: The capitalized terms used in this form refer to those terms as used in the relevant sections of the current version of Single Family Housing Policy Handbook, HUD 4000.1.
+Capitalized terms in the following statements refer to those terms as defined in HUD Handbook 4000.1.

-I certify that I am a Corporate Officer of the abovementioned Mortgagee (hereinafter referred to as “the Mortgagee”); that I am authorized to execute these certifications and acknowledgements on behalf of the Mortgagee; and that throughout the Certification Period I have known, or been in the position to know, whether the operations of the Mortgagee conformed to all applicable HUD regulations, handbooks, guidebooks, Mortgagee Letters, Title I Letters, and policies.
+I certify that I am a Corporate Officer of the abovementioned Mortgagee (hereinafter referred to as “the Mortgagee”); that I am authorized to execute these certifications and acknowledgements on behalf of the Mortgagee; and that throughout the Certification Period I have known, or been in the position to know, whether the operations of the Mortgagee conformed to all HUD regulations and requirements necessary to maintain the Mortgagee’s FHA approval as codified in 24 CFR § 202.5, HUD Handbook 4000.1 Sections I and V, as amended by Mortgagee Letter, and any agreements entered into between the Mortgagee and HUD.

 I acknowledge that the Mortgagee is responsible for all actions of its officers, partners, directors, principals, managers, supervisors, loan processors, loan underwriters, loan originators, and other employees of the Mortgagee, and for the actions of any Affiliates participating in FHA programs for or on behalf of the Mortgagee.

-I certify that, to the best of my knowledge and after conducting a reasonable investigation, during the Certification Period, neither the Mortgagee nor any officer, partner, director, principal, manager, supervisor, loan processor, loan underwriter, or loan originator employed or retained by the Mortgagee:
+I certify that, to the best of my knowledge and after conducting a reasonable investigation, during the Certification Period, neither the Mortgagee nor any officer, partner, director, principal, manager, supervisor, loan processor, loan underwriter, or loan originator employed by or under contract with the Mortgagee:

-Was subject to a current suspension, debarment, Limited Denial of Participation (LDP) or other restriction imposed under 24 CFR Part 24, and 2 CFR Part 180 as implemented by 2 CFR Part 2424, or any successor regulations to such parts, or under similar provisions of any other federal or state agency;
+Was subject to a suspension, debarment, Limited Denial of Participation (LDP) or other restriction imposed under 24 CFR Part 24, and 2 CFR Part 180 as supplemented by 2 CFR Part 2424, or any successor regulations to such parts, or under similar provisions of any other federal or state agency;

 Was under indictment for, or convicted of, an offense that reflects adversely upon the Mortgagee’s integrity, competence, or fitness to meet the responsibilities of an FHA-approved Mortgagee;